Lady of Auxerre: Description

-The figure and its quadrangular base are carved from the same piece of limestone, making the figure and its base one piece.
+The figure and its quadrangular base are carved from the same piece of limestone, making them one piece.
 Her hair and costume are both modeled and incised.
 She wears a wide tubular dress, either a closed peplos or a woolen chiton, with a broad belt and an epiblema, or possibly the material of the back part of the dress brought forward, covering her shoulders.
 The dress appears neither sewn nor buttoned along the upper arms but may convey a garment that it is pinned in the front by a pair of brooches concealed by her hair.

 The horizontal band crossing her chest has incised maeanders that create a scaled design.
 Similar designs border the garment around her shoulders.
 The skirt of her garment bears a vertical panel of an incised pattern in the front and is circled at the bottom by a similar incised pattern.
-The various incised patterns on the statue are difficult to construe with the absence of paint, but painted casts such as the one in the Museum of Classical Archaeology, Cambridge have attempted to interpret them through the application of color.
+The various incised patterns on the statue are difficult to interpret without paint, but painted casts, such as the one in the Museum of Classical Archaeology, Cambridge, have attempted to interpret them by applying color.
 The cast at Cambridge interprets the incisions at her wrists as bracelets.

 Her hair is arranged in Daedalic fashion, divided horizontally into six tresses at the back, ending in knobs, and similarly sculpted into four tresses placed on either side of the face in the front.
 The portion of hair between the back and side is also divided horizontally.
 A row of spiral curls forms her bangs.
 Her feet, which protrude from the bottom of her garment, are flat, the toes being parallel to each other and forming a continuous curve.
 Her flat, elongated fingers are also parallel to each other, the pinkie being almost as long as and the thumb being much smaller than the other fingers.
 Her preserved right eyebrow is prominently incised on her low forehead and her preserved right eye is carefully carved.
 The upper eyelid protrudes more than the lower one.
 Her lips are broad and do not meet at the corners of her mouth.
 Her chin is also very prominent and dished.
-Some scholars have interpreted the flatness of the lower body in comparison to the modeling of the face, torso, and arms as a result of the material and technique of the time, attributing this quality to the inexperience of the artist forcing them to rely on geometric shapes to describe the form.
-However, this quality has also been considered intentional on the artist’s part to fit into the aesthetic norms of the period and culture.
+Some scholars have interpreted the flatness of the lower body in comparison to the modeling of the face, torso, and arms as a result of the material and technique of the time, attributing this quality to the inexperience of the artist, forcing them to rely on geometric shapes to describe the form.
+However, this quality has also been considered intentional on the artist's part to fit into the aesthetic norms of the period and culture.